Suicide of Kurt Cobain: Tom Grant

 Tom Grant, a private investigator hired by Love to find Cobain after his departure from drug rehabilitation, said he believes that Cobain was murdered.
-Grant's theory has been analyzed and questioned by several books, television shows, and films, including the 2015 docudrama Soaked in Bleach.
+Grant's theory has been analyzed and questioned by several books, television shows, and films, including in Soaked in Bleach, a 2015 docudrama.
 Grant was still under Love's employment when Cobain's body was found.
 Grant has stated that he finds the events surrounding Cobain's death to be "filled with lies, contradictions in logic, and countless inconsistencies.
 Motivated by profit over truth as well as a web of business deals and personal career considerations, Courtney Love, her lawyers, and many of Courtney's industry supporters have engaged in an effort to keep the public from learning the real facts of this case."

 There are several components to Grant's theory.
 One component is Grant's assertion that Cobain could not have injected himself with such a large dose of heroin and still have been able to pull the trigger.
-Grant says he based this belief on his lack of knowing about any studies or evidence to indicate that such a high dose could be survived, although he does not rule out whether a counterexample might exist (for updated information on the question of how to interpret Cobain's blood morphine count, see Toxicological ambiguities).
+Grant says he based this belief on his lack of knowing about any studies or evidence to indicate that such a high dose could be survived, although he does not rule out whether a counterexample might exist.
 Another component is Grant's belief that Cobain's note was doctored to make it only appear to be a suicide note.
 A third component is the purported lack of fingerprints from Cobain or others at the scene.
 He also asserts that Love had financial motivation to kill Cobain, both in the form of rumors that Cobain was planning to divorce her, and the fact that Cobain had turned down an offer to headline the 1994 Lollapalooza festival for nearly $10 million.